-Here you can read answers to frequently asked questions about the four worldviews we distinguish, and worldviews in general.
-These questions were asked by students participating in our program.
+Here you can read answers to frequently asked questions about worldviews, asked by students participating in the Worldview Journey.
 Want to ask us your own questions, or share your comments, with respect to worldviews?
 You can contact us here.

 One could say that there are as many worldviews as there are people.
 However, generally worldviews refer to the overarching, collectively shared, ‘big stories’ through which humans make sense of their experience and world.
 These stories guide how whole communities or societies understand reality in a general sense.